 After your documents have been received and checked by the Admissions Office, this will be ticked off in the Enrolment checklist in SIS.
 After that, your tuition fee will be calculated.
 As soon as you have paid the tuition fees, your enrolment as a UvA student is complete.

-If you are an applicant at a Dutch university (including the UvA), you need to contact the Admissions Office via uva.nl/questionform as soon as your university has registered your Bachelor’s programme graduation date in order for us to verify your graduation and finalise your pre-Master’s application.
+If you are an applicant at a Dutch institute for higher education (including the UvA), you need to contact the Admissions Office via uva.nl/questionform as soon as your institution has registered your Bachelor’s programme graduation date in order for us to verify your graduation and finalise your pre-Master’s application.

 If you graduate with a graduation date of before 31 August, but you actually receive your diploma after that date, please send a certified graduation statement including the final grades list to the Graduate School of Humanities.
 This must include the graduation date, the university or hogeschool stamp and the signature of someone from the home institution to be accepted.
 Please note that the graduation date must be before 1 September.